pensjonatus/flash-fiction/blog/where-did-your-tattoo-go.md

 ---
-title: 'Where Did Your Tattoo Go?'
+title: Where Did Your Tattoo Go?
 date: '2014-06-05'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The guys were drinking some beers, relaxing after work.
 There were five of them